zhan1589/MultiModalitySparseRepresentation/ReadMe github.md

 This repository contains the source codes for the "A multi-modality approach for enhancing 4D flow MRI via sparse representation" project.

-The whole project dataset with both source code and data can be downloaded from Purdue University Research Repository (PURR): https://purr.purdue.edu/publications/3872/1
+The whole project dataset with both source code and data can be downloaded from Purdue University Research Repository (PURR) via the link: https://purr.purdue.edu/publications/3872/1
 The project is aim to evaluate and apply a multi-modality approach to enhance the blood flow measurement with 4D flow MRI and improve the hemodynamic analysis in cerebral aneurysms.